bids-standard/bids-specification/src/99-appendices/03-hed.md

 }
 ```

-Example: The following `dataset_description.json` file specifies that
+Example: The following `dataset_description.json` file specifies that the
 `HED7.2.1.xml` file in the study's top-level `sourcedata` file
 should be used to validate the study event annotations.